Courses

 Course Code: 01-05-T924

-Performance Objectives: Upon completion of this class, you should be able to:
+Performance Objectives: Upon completion of this course, you should be able to:

-• Define Programming and its overall role
+• Define programming and its overall role.

-• Understand decision structures and how they work
+• Understand decision structures and how they work.

-• Identify the structure and use of looping
+• Identify the structure and use of looping.

-• Recognize the importance of testing
+• Recognize the importance of testing.

-• Determine and identify the importance of clear and effective communication
+• Determine and identify the importance of clear and effective communication.

-Recommended Prerequisite: To be successful in this course, you should be familiar with using personal computers, the mouse and keyboard.
-You should be able to use Windows to launch and close programs; navigate to information stored on the computer; and manage files and folders.
+Prerequisite: You should be familiar with using personal computers, the mouse, and keyboard.
+You should be able to use Windows to launch and close programs, navigate to information stored on the computer, and manage files and folders.